Updates on the Development of a Statewide Pesticide Application Notification System

 What funding has been provided to implement the statewide notification system?

-The 2021-2022 California state budget allocated an initial $10 million for the development of the statewide notification system.
+The 2021-2022 California state budget allocated an initial $10 million over four years for the development of the statewide notification system.
 Long-term costs will be evaluated as a part of the regulation development in consultation with the California Department of Food and Agriculture’s Office of Pesticide Consultation and Analysis.

 Are there any pesticide application notification requirements currently in place at a statewide level?